stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 * An optional clear value with properties specific to that type of attachment.

-Slightly surprisingly there is no separate, equivalent Vulkan object for an 'attachment' as such, instead these properties are essentially used individually by the collaborating objects (the render pass, framebuffers, etc) as required.
-It seems logical to aggregate the above into a single, coherent type:
+Slightly surprisingly there is no equivalent Vulkan object for an 'attachment' as such, instead these properties are spread around the collaborating objects (the render pass, framebuffers, etc) as required.
+For our purposes it seems logical to aggregate the above into a single, coherent type:

 ```java
 public interface Attachment {